denten-books/plain-text/2-device.md

 were within reach in the 1930s, at the time when Turing authored his influential paper.
 In practice, his proposal would require first an apparatus capable of "scanning" and "erasing" a "finite number of symbols."
-Second, it called for what Turing calls "one-dimensional paper," divided into discrete squares "like a child's arithmetic book."[^ln1-infinite] Furthermore, Turing specified a mechanism to advance tape through the machine, or, alternatively, to propel the scanning mechanism along the length of the tape.
-Having assembled these elements, our creation would look roughly like a cross between a telegraph, a film projector, and a typewriter.[^ln1-davey]
+Second, it called for what Turing described as "one-dimensional paper," divided into discrete squares "like a child's arithmetic book."[^ln1-infinite] Furthermore, Turing specified a mechanism to advance tape through the machine, or, alternatively, to propel the scanning mechanism along the length of the tape.
+Having assembled these elements, our creation would look roughly like a cross between a telegraph, film projector, and typewriter.[^ln1-davey]

 Were one to patent the Turing machine in the United States, at the time of its invention, the above elements would find prior art in mechanisms such as the